-Magnolia Health's QIC reviews and adopts an annual Quality Program and Quality Work Plan that aligns with the health plan's strategic vision and goals and appropriate industry standards.
-The Quality Department implements and supports performance/quality improvement activities as required by state or federal contract, including quality improvement projects and/or chronic care improvement projects as required by state or federal regulators and accreditation needs.
+Magnolia Health's Quality Improvement Committee reviews and adopts an annual Quality Program and Quality Work Plan that aligns with the health plan's strategic vision and goals and appropriate industry standards.
+The Quality Department implements and supports performance/quality improvement activities as required by state or federal contract, including quality improvement projects and/or chronic care improvement projects as required by state or federal regulators, and accreditation needs.
 Focus studies and health care initiatives also include behavioral health care issues and/or strategies.

 The health plan utilizes traditional quality/risk/utilization management approaches to identify activities relevant to the health plan programs or a specific member population and that describe an observable, measurable, and manageable issue.
-Initiatives are identified through analysis of key indicators of care and service based on reliable data, which indicate the need for improvement in a particular clinical or non-clinical area.
+Initiatives are identified through analysis of key indicators of care and service based on reliable data which indicate the need for improvement in a particular clinical or non-clinical area.
+Baseline data may come from: performance profiling of contracted providers, mid-level providers, ancillary providers, and organizational providers; provider office site evaluations; focus studies; utilization information (over- and under-utilization performance indicators); sentinel event monitoring; trends in member complaints, grievances, and/or appeals; issues identified during care coordination; and/or referrals from any source indicating potential problems, including those identified by affiliated hospitals and contracted providers.
 Other initiatives may be selected to test an innovative strategy or as required by state or federal contract.
 Projects and focus studies reflect the population served with consideration of social determinants of health, age groups, disease categories, and special risk status.

-The QIC assists in prioritizing initiatives focusing on those with the greatest need or expected impact on health outcomes and member experience.
-Performance improvement projects, focused studies, and other quality initiatives are designed to achieve and sustain, through ongoing measurements and interventions, significant improvement over time in clinical and non-clinical care areas in accordance with principles of sound research design and appropriate statistical analysis.
-The QIC helps to define the study question and the quantifiable indicators, criteria, and goals to ensure the project is measurable and able to show sustained improvement.
+The Performance Improvement Team assists in prioritizing initiatives, focusing on those with the greatest need or expected impact on health outcomes and member experience.
+Performance improvement projects, focused studies, and other quality initiatives are designed to achieve and 59 | P a g e sustain, through ongoing measurements and interventions, significant improvement over time in clinical and non-clinical care areas in accordance with principles of sound research design and appropriate statistical analysis.
+The Performance Improvement Team helps to define the study question and the quantifiable indicators, criteria, and goals to ensure the project is measurable and able to show sustained improvement.
 Evidence-based guidelines, industry standards, and contractual requirements are used as the foundation for developing performance indicators, setting benchmarks and/or performance targets, and designing projects and programs that assist providers and members in managing the health of members.
 If data collection is conducted for a random sample of the population, baseline and follow-up sampling is conducted using the same methodology and statistical significance and a 90% or more confidence level is determined.

-The QIC or subcommittee/work group may also assist in barrier analysis and development of interventions for improvement.
+The Performance Improvement Team also assists in barrier analysis and development of interventions for improvement.
 Data are re-measured at predefined intervals to monitor progress and make changes to interventions as indicated.
 Once a best practice is identified, control monitoring reports are implemented to monitor for changes in the process and need for additional intervention.
-Improvement that is maintained for one (1) year is considered valid and may include, but is not limited to, the following:
+Improvement that is maintained for one year is considered valid and may include, but is not limited to, the following:

-- The achievement of a pre-defined goal and/or benchmark level of performance; - The achievement of a reduction of at least 10% in the number of members who do not achieve the outcome defined by the indicator (or, the number of instances in which the desired outcome is not achieved); and - The improvement is reasonably attributable to interventions undertaken by the health plan.
+- The achievement of a pre-defined goal and/or benchmark level of performance - The achievement of a reduction of at least 10% in the number of members who do not achieve the outcome defined by the indicator (or the number of instances in which the desired outcome is not achieved) - The improvement is reasonably attributable to interventions undertaken by the health plan